johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/GettingStarted/ReachingInside.md

 it, but it has one significant limitation.
 The various configuration options exposed by the `Dialog` component must be defined by the upstream library.

 By definition, this `Dialog` component can have a color (only red or blue), a title (plain text) and a message (also plain text).
-If I want to add a new variation (a new color, an icon for the title, rich text for the message, etc) I need to go back to the team maintaining the component and ask them to add new props (eg 'messageType', 'titleIcon', etc.).
+If I want to add a new variation (eg, change the element used to render the title, add some analytics attributes, change a class on the description, etc) I need to go back to the team maintaining the component and ask them to add new props (eg `titleElement`, `dataLayerIds`, `messageClass`, etc).

-In this section we will refactor it according to Vital principles so that a downstream consumer can implement any of these variations herself.
+In this section we will refactor according to Vital principles so that a downstream consumer can implement any of these variations herself.

 We begin by turning the `Dialog` component itself into a "clean" component: